-12. The decommissioning, closure and post closure management of residue stockpiles and residue deposits must be done in accordance with the relevant provisions in the environmental authorisation, EMP and related regulations.
+- 12. The decommissioning, closure and post closure management of a residue stockpile and residue deposit must be done in accordance with- - (a) the relevant provisions in the environmental authorisation, if it was issued; - (b) an environmental management programme; and - (c) any other applicable legislation.

-CHAPTER 3 GENERAL MATTERS
+GENERAL MATTERS